TomRaaff/first-mpa/LOG.md

 ### Day 3
 I added a component for the colors-part of the designsystem page.
 It doesn't contain any logic, but it works nicely.
+I also improved the styling a lot.
+Fixed a lot of styling issues and added more parts to the style guid.

+### Day 4
+Presentation preparation day.
+Fixed small details.